vialette/pp-previous/READOTHER.md

 <!-- python -m readme2tex --usepackage "tikz" --usepackage "xcolor" --output README.md --readme  READOTHER.md --nocdn --pngtrick -->

-# PPattern - Permutation Pattern
+# PP - Permutation Pattern

 A permutation of length $n$ is a bijective mapping
 $\tau : [n] \to [n]$; one way to represent it is as the